Makybe Diva Stakes Tips & Betting Advice

 WHERE TO BET ON THE MAKYBE DIVA STAKES

 Bookmakers Sportsbet, BetEasy, Neds and Ladbrokes are the best places to bet on the Makybe Diva Stakes and all Flemington races.
 They offer some of the best odds and promotions on the big race and also stream the race live online.
 Or take advantage of the top 5 bookmaker deals below.

 A Group 1 weight-for-age event that is held over the mile at Flemington, stayers contest the Makybe Diva Stakes first up or second up into a preparation as they head towards races such as the Caulfield Cup, Cox Plate and Melbourne Cup.

 The Group 1 Memsie Stakes (1400m) held at Caulfield two weeks earlier is the key lead-up race as a high-number of Makybe Diva Stakes runners enter the event on the back of the Memsie Stakes.

-Some runners will bypass the Memsie and begin their campaign in the Makybe Diva Stakes, just as the most recent winner did; Fawkner resumed from a spell to claim the event in 2015 for trainer Robert Hickmott and jockey Damien Oliver.
+Some runners will bypass the Memsie and begin their campaign in the Makybe Diva Stakes, just as the 2015 winner did; Fawkner resumed from a spell to claim the event for trainer Robert Hickmott and jockey Damien Oliver.

 Worth $400,000 in prizemoney, the Makybe Diva Stakes attracts some of the country’s best stayers who are either racing first or second up along with a number of milers who will head towards a race like the Emirates Stakes.